 - o Members are recorded as "abstain" when they participate in the deliberations but vote at other levels, have conflicts of interest, are not of the required rank, or for other reasons approved by the P&T committee. - Faculty members and administrators who participate in the promotion and/or tenure process must have full access to all materials in the candidate's dossier and to assessments at all previous levels of review. - Except for reconsideration of prior decisions, each faculty member and administrator who participates in the promotion and/or tenure process votes only once on any particular case.
 The committee member may decide at which level to vote if they serve on more than one level of review, as long as there are a minimum of four yes or no votes at each level. - All assessments by review committees or administrators must clearly describe the candidate's performance by referencing the terminology in the Indiana University Academic Policies ("excellent," "satisfactory," or "unsatisfactory") even if additional categories or alternative terminology is also used.
 At IUPUI, the campus also uses the terminology, "beyond satisfactory" and "highly satisfactory."
-For example, "beyond satisfactory" is used for the associate librarian's secondary area of review and "highly satisfactory" is used in a balanced case review. - The administrative heads at the primary/department level (usually a department chair or IUPUI executive associate dean for core schools) or unit/school level (the dean) write their own letter of assessment for candidates.
+For example, "beyond satisfactory" is used for the associate librarian's secondary area of review and "highly satisfactory" is used in a balanced case review.
+For integrative case types, the terms are "excellent" or "not excellent" for the integrative section. - The administrative heads at the primary/department level (usually a department chair or IUPUI executive associate dean for core schools) or unit/school level (the dean) write their own letter of assessment for candidates.
 Therefore, they may not vote at any other level in the promotion and/or tenure process.
 Depending on the school's bylaws, the administrative heads may be present during deliberations of promotion and/or tenure committees within their schools and may seek clarification of issues related to the case, but they may not influence the outcomes of promotion and/or tenure committee votes within the school. - Clinical-track faculty cannot serve on promotion and/or tenure review committees for tenure trackfaculty. - Those voting for a promotion must at least hold the rank being sought by the candidate.
-If committee members at lower rank than the candidate are members of a primary or unit committee, they may be present for the discussion and participate up to the point of vote. - Those voting for tenure must hold tenure. - The report from each committee should account for negative votes based on committee discussions as opposed to submitting a minority report, which is not allowed.
+If committee members at lower rank than the candidate are members of a primary or unit committee, they may be present for the discussion and participate up to the point of vote.
+During the period of 2021-2024, associate-rank tenured professors may vote on and review (as chairs, and as external reviewers), candidates for teaching professor. - Those voting for tenure must hold tenure. - The report from each committee should account for negative votes based on committee discussions as opposed to submitting a minority report, which is not allowed.
 The report should be written with sufficient detail to fully review the candidate's qualifications.
 The committee chair gives a copy of the summary letter to the candidate.
 Have the candidate sign and date for receipt of his/her copy of the letter. - The primary committee is asked to consider reviews of unsuccessful grant submissions.
 Analyze the pattern of grant success, where applicable, and include a summary in the committee's vote letter for promotion and/or tenure.
 Please review the candidate's level of funding in light of the present context for funding in the field. - If invited presentations are vital evidence for candidates' reputation in their field, the quality of these invited presentations should be addressed at the departmental level.